ayasin/movie-store/README.md

-Movie store backend for react training.
+The worlds worst movie store backend, but great for react training.